Sales Tax on CBD Oil

 Hemp plants sold as an agricultural supply qualify for the agricultural exemption from sales tax and are NOT taxable in Vermont.

-Is CBD oil (which is derived from the hemp plant) subject to sales tax or exempt under the agricultural exemption?
+Is CBD oil (derived from the hemp plant) subject to sales tax or exempt under the agricultural exemption?

 Vermont takes the position that CBD is generally subject to sales and use tax as it DOES NOT qualify for various potentially applicable exemptions for agriculture supplies.